matsp/docker-flutter/README.md

 # docker-flutter

-With this docker image you don't need to install flutter and the Android SDK on your developer machine.
+With this docker image you don't need to install the Flutter and Android SDK on your developer machine.
 Everything is ready to use inclusive an emulator device (Pixel with Android 9).
-With a shell alias you will don't recognize a difference between the image and a local installation.
+With a shell alias you won't recognize a difference between the image and a local installation.

 ## Supported tags